MattBlissett/deltrack/README.md

 Deltrack is a simple script that moves the currently playing track to trash.
+It works with the [Clementine](https://clementine-player.org/) music player, but would be easily modified to work on other Linux media players.

 Increase the quality of your music collection by assigning a global shortcut to this script. :)